Print3M/epic/README.md

 EPIC is a robust single-executable toolkit for the complete PIC shellcode development workflow – offering quick project initialization, compilation, and payload linking with a rich set of built‑in features.
 It makes building stealth modular implants effortless.

-- Built-in modularity – you choose what you want to include.
+- Built-in modularity – you choose what you want to include!
-- Built-in global context support – no memory permission changes!
+- Built-in global context support – no memory permission changes.
 - Built-in dead-code elimination – the smallest payload on the market.
 - Predictable PIC compilation – no implicit syscalls, no unexpected code.
 - Built-in minimal `libc` and `win32` written for PIC compatibility.